-A sensible question that you might be asking if you’ve seen my website or my bio.
+A sensible question that you might be asking if you’ve seen our content or my bio.

 The first thought might be...”so, James, does this mean you are going to help me to transform my body with weights and high intensity interval training?”

 One or two friends have asked this tongue-in-cheek.

 But it got me thinking that it would be worth a bit more explaining.

 The strengths-based movement is just as it sounds.
 If you focus more on using what you are naturally good at, every day, then you will be more productive, engaged, energised and more likely to report a higher quality of life.